 If you look back at the previous decade in marketing, you can get an idea of how quickly things are moving these days.
 Trends have come and gone, some of them have transformed the way lead generation works (e.g.: automation) and others have flopped harder than Google Glass (remember the beacon revolution?).

 In fact, my favourite thing about trends is how many of them are doomed to fail and I think I’ve developed a pretty good eye for spotting the ones that are going to stick around – although, I’m not sure it’s all that difficult.

-Which lead generation trends matter in 2020?
+Which lead generation trends matter now?

 The thing with trends is they come and go and the lifecycle of these things seems to be getting shorter every year.
 I count this as something positive because bogus trends are called out sooner and the hype dies down faster.